Perth to Tasmania 2024/5

 16/10 76km

 Drove in to Deloraine to do our final shopping for a while then out to Oura Oura, a Bush Heritage property near Liffey Falls where we’ll be stationed for the next three months caretaking the small but historically important property.
 We did our induction with Mike then went for a drive back to Bucknall to pick up our new volunteer shirts from the post office.
-We then went for a walk around the property during which we came across an echidna with mange that Mike was hoping to find and catch, which he did, later taking it back to Hobart for treatment.
+We then went for a walk around the property during which time we came across an echidna with a disease that Mike was hoping to find and catch, which he did, later taking it back to Hobart for treatment.

 Grey Currawong